JAGF009/TrackComp/README.md

 ##### Dependency

-There is a dependecy on the [Guideline Support Library (GSL)](https://github.com/Microsoft/GSL), to use it you can either copy GSL the files in your project or install it following [these](https://github.com/Microsoft/GSL#using-the-libraries) instructions.
+There is a dependecy on the [Guideline Support Library (GSL)](https://github.com/Microsoft/GSL), to use it you can either copy GSL files in your project or install it following [these](https://github.com/Microsoft/GSL#using-the-libraries) instructions.

 ### Building steps